lllyasviel/ControlNet/README.md

 # Features & News

+2023/02/26 - We released a blog - [Ablation Study: Why ControlNets use a deep encoder?
+What if it was lighter?
+Or even an MLP?](https://github.com/lllyasviel/ControlNet/discussions/173)

 2023/02/20 - Implementation for non-prompt mode released.
 See also [Guess Mode / Non-Prompt Mode](#guess-anchor).

 2023/02/12 - Now you can play with any community model by [Transferring the ControlNet](https://github.com/lllyasviel/ControlNet/discussions/12).